All Episodes

 I mean, they have to pay people legally, but you wouldn't believe a number of people who work in the PR department for nothing just to be able to say that they do.

-You can't be the Mr. Limbaugh.
+You can't be serious, Mr. Lambo.

-Yes, Mr. Newcastra.
+Yes, Mr. Newcastrovi.

 Business decisions are made on all kinds of things, different criteria.

-And there are I don't care what sport you're talking.
+And there are, I don't care what sport you're talking.

-There are more groupies in it that are not, including employees, people, staff being paid at the uh various organizations.
+There are more groupies in it that are not, including employees, people, staff being paid at the various organizations.

 It is inarguable.